Bernoulli's principle: Airfoil lift

-One of the most common erroneous explanations of aerodynamic lift asserts that the air must traverse the upper and lower surfaces of a wing in the same amount of time, implying that since the upper surface presents a longer path the air must be moving over the top of the wing faster than over the bottom.
+One of the most common erroneous explanations of aerodynamic lift asserts that the air must traverse the upper and lower surfaces of a wing in the same amount of time.
+This implies that since the upper surface presents a longer path the air must be moving over the top of the wing faster than over the bottom.
 Bernoulli's principle is then cited to conclude that the pressure on top of the wing must be lower than on the bottom.

-Equal transit time applies to the flow around a body generating no lift, but there is no physical principle that requires equal transit time in cases of bodies generating lift.
-In fact, theory predicts – and experiments confirm – that the air traverses the top surface of a body experiencing lift in a shorter time than it traverses the bottom surface; the explanation based on equal transit time is false.
+This explanation is incorrect because there is no physical principle that requires equal transit time around solid bodies.
+Theory predicts – and experiments confirm – that for a body experiencing lift the air traverses the top surface of in a shorter time than it traverses the bottom surface.
 While the equal-time explanation is false, it is not the Bernoulli principle that is false, because this principle is well established; Bernoulli's equation is used correctly in common mathematical treatments of aerodynamic lift.